-- Tell an adult (eg parents, other relation, Headteacher, teacher, teaching assistant, midday supervisory assistant) or go with a friend to tell an adult if they are being bullied by someone. - Have a responsibility to tell an adult (eg parents, other relation, Headteacher, teacher, teaching assistant, midday supervisory assistant) if they witness bullying. - Try to resist being bullied by standing up for their own rights in an assertive but non-violent way. - Never bully another child in the school.
+- Tell an adult (e.g. parents, other relation, Headteacher, teacher, teaching assistant, midday supervisory assistant) or go with a friend to tell an adult if they are being bullied by someone. - Have a responsibility to tell an adult (e.g. parents, other relation, Headteacher, teacher, teaching assistant, midday supervisory assistant) if they witness bullying. - o Inform an adult the same day that an incident has occurred - o Try to resist being bullied by standing up for their own rights in an assertive but non-violent way. - Never bully another child in the school.